Pre-work and Notes

-- Install this unmanaged superbadge package.
+- Install this unmanaged superbadge package (package ID 04t0Y0000025Nb3).
 This package contains the schema needed to complete the challenges.
 If you have trouble installing a managed or unmanaged package or app from AppExchange, follow the steps in this article.

 - Your Trailhead Playground opens in Lightning Experience, but you need to switch to Salesforce Classic for some prework setup tasks.
 You'll also need to switch back and forth between Lightning Experience and Salesforce Classic to configure and test some of the features specified in the challenges.